 **I’ve linked some of these ingredients to amazon.com to give you an idea of what they are, but you should also be able to find them in your local grocery store (usually, the natural & organic food section).
 They are also affiliate links, which means that I earn a commission as an Amazon Associate if you decide to purchase the items.
 The price will be the same for you, link or no link 🙂

-- Protein Powder – You can use any protein powder for this.
-I used a vanilla plant-based protein powder.
+- Protein Powder – You can use any protein powder for this, but in this recipe I used a vanilla plant-based protein powder, like this one below.

 More Healthy Recipes Using Applesauce